dsohk/rancher-devsecops-workshop/docs/part-4.md

 ## 1. Provision all-in-one RKE clusters on VM (cluster1 and cluster2)

 Open browser to navigate to the Rancher URL captured in earlier steps.
-By pass the invalid SSL certificate warning, you should be prompted a `Welcome to Rancher` page.
-Setup your own administrative password, accept the Terms and Conditions, leave the rest of settings as default to continue.
+Authenticate by providing your Rancher credentials.

 You will now be navigated to Rancher Cluster Management UI.
 Click `Add Cluster` button to create new kubernetes cluster with RKE and existing bare-metal servers or virtual machine `Existing Node` option.